sagarpatel211/Blackjack-Pygame/README.md

-# ICS3U1-Project
+# BlackJack in PyGame
-This project was created as part of my final assignment in *Grade 11 Introduction to Computer Science*.
-The project was a graphical blackjack game using Pygame in Python 3.
+The project is a graphical blackjack game using Pygame in Python 3.

 ## Disclaimers:
 ```diff